• Skip to primary navigation

 • Neutral oil: You can use any vegetable oil including canola oil, light olive oil, or sunflower oil.
 Alternatively, refined coconut oil can also work.

 • Baking powder: A leaving agent that will help the tortillas form bubbles and get puffy.
+However, if you don't have it on hand, you can just leave it out, it's optional.

-• Water: For best results use warm water to hydrate the dough, not hot water or cold water!
+• Water: For best results use warm water to hydrate the dough, not hot water or cold water.

 Flour, salt, and baking power mixed with canola oil in a mixing bowl.